tomsWebConsulting/twcsl/v7.1/Store Product Detail Additional Info Add Footer Boilerplate/README.md

 Finder][4].
 When using SIF you only need the number from between the quotes.
-For example if SIF put **section[data-section-id="123456789012345678901234"]** on your clipboard you would only need to enter **123456789012345678901234** in Design > Custom CSS for the **store product detail additional info add footer boilerplate.css** you added there.
+For example if SIF put **section[data-section-id="123456789012345678901234"]** on your clipboard you would only need to enter **123456789012345678901234** in Website > Website Tools > Custom CSS for the **store product detail additional info add footer boilerplate.css** you added there.

 ## Make a Donation